cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

-In order to write a `callCabal2nix` function without relying on IFD, you would first need to read in a `.cabal` file with the Nix `builtins.readFile` function, then parse the raw `.cabal` file and pull out all the important information.
+In order to write a `callCabal2nix` function without relying on IFD, you would first need to read in a `.cabal` file with the Nix `builtins.readFile` function, then parse the raw `.cabal` file and pull out all the important information from within Nix.
-For building Haskell packages with Nix, the main information necessary from the `.cabal` file is the list of direct dependencies.

 The big difficulty in this process is parsing the `.cabal` file.
-The `.cabal` file format is not a format that Nix natively understands (like JSON or TOML).
-The only widely-used library for parsing `.cabal` files is [`Cabal`](https://hackage.haskell.org/package/Cabal), and this is only available as a Haskell package.

 If you wanted to parse a `.cabal` file with Nix, you would need to write a `.cabal` parser in Nix itself.
 This would be quite a challenge[^nix-parsec].

 [^nix-parsec]: There is a Nix library called
     [`nix-parsec`](https://github.com/nprindle/nix-parsec) that implements a